wp-plugins/instateam-instagram-importer/readme.txt

 Unfortunately the Instagram API does not grant us access to private accounts or photos.
 If you attempt to add a private user to the whitelist, we will show you a warning that the user is private.
 All private photos will be skipped when an import occurs.

+**The Shortcode is displaying the photo URLs on my page, but not the photos - what's up with that?**

+Under Import Options tab > Featured Image?
+Make sure that "Save imported image as featured image" is checked by default.
+Don't forget to select Save Settings.

 == Credits ==

 = SPARK6 Inc. =